aws/aws-cli/awscli/topics/s3-config.rst

 that is either as the number of bytes as an integer, or using a size suffix.
-If the specified chunk size does not fit within the established limits for S3 multipart uploads, the chunk size will be automatically adjusted to a valid value
+If the specified chunk size does not fit within the established limits for S3 multipart uploads, the chunk size will be automatically adjusted to a valid value.

 max_bandwidth